15 Most Polluted Rivers in the United States Today

 Image Credit: Shutterstock.

 This river is also located in Tennessee.
 Its pollution is mainly caused by lead-smelting plants in the area, which even mutate some fish in it.
-Although this river can still sustain life for some marine and plant species, that likely won’t be the case for long.
+Although this river can still sustain life for some marine and plant species, that likely won’t be the case for long since it is one of the most polluted river in the US.

 6. New River